-This is important to know, especially as a wide receiver, because if a big play pops off and you weren’t lined up correctly, you’ll get a flag, and the play will be erased.
+This is important to know, especially as a wide receiver, because if a big play pops off to the end zone and you weren’t lined up correctly, you’ll get a flag for an ineligible receiver down field, and the play will be erased.

 This is a large part of why coaches will have the wide receivers, once they break the huddle, jog over to their landmark and point to the referee, who is located on the sideline.

 If the receiver covers up another receiver, then it will be an illegal forward pass on the offense, resulting in a penalty.

 American Football can be overwhelming.
 That’s why we created a FREE 9-minute video to help you learn everything you need to learn about football as a beginner.

 The referee will then shake his head yes (and possibly point to a spot) where the receiver on the line of scrimmage can line up.
 The referee then knows that (including the lineman) has six people on the line of scrimmage.